danielawde9/fullstack-bootcamp/React/Exercise/Readme.md

 # Destructuring
 Destructuring in JavaScript is a way to extract values from data stored in objects and arrays.

-Easy exercise: Given an object { name: "Alice", age: 25 }, use destructuring to assign these values to two variables name and age.
+## easy exercise: Given an object { name: "Alice", age: 25 }, use destructuring to assign these values to two variables name and age.

-# Solution
+## Solution

 ```javascript